 Written by Daisy Osborne

 It’s that time of year again when the ‘new year new me’ brigade is plastered all over social media only to have most of us drop our new year goals by the beginning of February.
-In a bid to break a habit of breaking habits why don’t we use this year to change the narrative around New year’s resolutions.
-Let’s focus on improving who we are instead of quitting on who we want to change.
+In a bid to break a habit of breaking habits, lets use this year to change the narrative around New year’s resolutions.
+Let’s focus on improving who we are instead of what we want to change.
 But before we get down to the nitty gritty let us talk about a few things that may have stopped us reaching our full potential in the past.

 Do you know your non negotiables?
 In simple terms what can you not function with without.
 Could it be your morning coffee or is it removing your make up every night before bed?
 Making a goal nonnegotiable limits the opportunity for quitting.
 A successful ritual to needs to become effortless or more challenging to be without to remain permanent.